Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

   * Step 5: On Local Staging - If using Commercial SSLs
   * Step 6: On Local - Commit ISLE code to git repository

-* **Steps 7 - 17**   - `On Remote Staging - Configure the ISLE Staging environment profile for launch and usage`
+* **Steps 7 - 18**   - `On Remote Staging - Configure the ISLE Staging environment profile for launch and usage`
   * Step 7: On Remote Staging - Git clone the ISLE repository to the remote Staging ISLE host server
   * Step 8: On Remote Staging - Create the appropriate local data paths for Apache, Fedora and log data
-  * Step 9: On Remote Staging - Clone your Islandora code
+  * Step 9: On Remote Staging - Clone your Production Islandora code
-  * Step 10: On Remote Staging - Copy over the Local Drupal files directory
+  * Step 10: On Remote Staging - Copy over the Production Data directories
+    * change perms to local
   * Step 11: On Remote Staging - If using Let's Encrypt
   * Step 12: On Remote Staging - Edit the .env file to change to the Staging environment
   * Step 13: On Remote Staging - Download the ISLE images
   * Step 14: On Remote Staging - Start Containers
-  * Step 15: On Remote Staging - Import the Local MySQL Drupal database
+  * Step 15: On Remote Staging - Import the Production MySQL Drupal database
   * Step 16: On Remote Staging - Run the fix-permissions.sh script
+  * Step 17: On Remote Staging - Re-index Fedora & Solr
-  * Step 17: On Remote Staging - Review and test the Drupal Staging site
+  * Step 18: On Remote Staging - Review and test the Drupal Staging site

 ---